mayankdutta/programming_basics/Prototype Model.md

-- creates prototypes, which is an incomplete version of software program being deployed.
+Prototype is the concept of developing a model or sample for the system to be built.

-- simulates only few aspects of the features of the system to be built.
+- let the user feel of the system and helps the client to better understand the requirements of desired system.

 - used by end users to describe & prove requirements that the devs haven't considered.